Britain's FTSE edges back despite 11 bln stg fund merger

 Shore Capital warned of "grave concerns" over the proposed board structure of the combined company, particularly the appointment of co-CEOs.

-Glencore, Anglo American, Antofagasta and Rio Tinto were all top fallers on the blue-chip index, down 2.1 to 3.5 percent as copper prices slipped due to risk-off sentiment in broader markets.
+Anglo American, Glencore, Rio Tinto, Fresnillo and Antofagasta were all top fallers on the blue-chip index, down 1.4 to 1.9 percent in early trade as copper prices slipped due to risk-off sentiment in broader markets.

+Mid-cap miners Kaz Minerals and Vedanta Resources also fell 2.5 to 3.7 percent.

+EasyJet was a top riser, up 2 percent after it said passenger numbers had increased 8.2 percent in February.

-Strong gains from Aberdeen and Ultra Electronics Holding helped the mid-cap index outperform, ending flat.
+Strong gains from Aberdeen and Ultra Electronics Holding helped the mid-cap index outperform.

-Ultra Electronics Holding hit an all-time high, up 4.8 percent, the top mid-cap gainer and among the best-performing on the STOXX 600, after it posted an increase in full-year profit, and order intake up 22 percent.
+Ultra Electronics Holding hit an all-time high, up 6 percent, the top mid-cap gainer and best-performing on the STOXX 600, after it posted an increase in full-year profit, and order intake up 22 percent.

+Ultra sees global defence spending rising around 3 percent this year, according to Edison research analysts.

+"We see room for further upgrades should U.S. budget commentary convert into spend over the medium term," said Investec analysts, who rate the company a 'buy'.

+"For us, Ultra offers the best value in the UK Aerospace & Defence sector and is deserving of a re-rating."

-Acacia Mining was the top mid-cap faller, down 10 percent after a 13.5 percent slide on Friday when the Tanzanian Ministry of Energy and Minerals issued a surprise ban on gold/copper concentrate exports.
+Acacia Mining was the top mid-cap faller, down 6.2 percent after it dropped 13.5 percent on Friday when the Tanzanian Ministry of Energy and Minerals issued a surprise ban on gold/copper concentrate exports.

 Acacia operates three gold mines in Tanzania, accounting for 30 percent of its revenues.